 - Each ability has 5 different ranks, getting stronger at each rank.
 You can upgrade them by using Mercenaries Coins.
 E.g. to upgrade Illidan’s abilities, you need Illidan Coins.

-- Mercenaries start with no equipment – you can get it from different sources like Quests and Bounty rewards.
-Each Mercenary has a total of three pieces of equipment, which are unique to that Mercenary.
+- Mercenaries start with no equipment – you can obtain items by finishing Tasks (Quests) related to a given Mercenary.
+Each Mercenary has a total of three pieces of equipment, which are unique to them.

 - Equipment improves the abilities or stats of your Mercenaries.
 For example – it can make them more durable, reduce the cooldown of abilities or increase the damage they deal.
 You can only have a single item equipped at the time.